daniestevez/gr-satellites/README.md

     receive this satellite.
   * `aisat`
     [AISAT](https://directory.eoportal.org/web/eoportal/satellite-missions/a/aisat),
     which transmits 4k8 AF GMSK telemetry in the 70cm band.
-It uses a Nanocom U482C transceiver with the CSP protocol and FEC with a (255,223) Reed-Solomon code.
+It uses a NanoCom U482C transceiver with the CSP protocol and FEC with a (255,223) Reed-Solomon code.
 It also uses a CCSDS scrambler.
 There is no telemetry parser yet, as the beacon format is unknown.
 This satellite has an AIS